AFA 2015 Conference Schedule

 Evening free to socialize at hotel happy hour and dinner on own

-A relilable assessment of timing is usually considered an advanced element of horary, but this presentation will show how the symbolism of time reveals itself naturally once the principles are understood and the most practical techniques identified.
+A reliable assessment of timing is usually considered an advanced element of horary, but this presentation will show how the symbolism of time reveals itself naturally once the principles are understood and the most practical techniques identified.
 Modern and historical case-studies will demonstrate how connections between nativities, moments of enquiry, and their ultimate resolution are often quite stunning.
-Exploring the issues allows us to identify the best method for predicting when moments of significance occur, as well as refining our practice of electionaltechniques and deepening our broader understanding of how astrological cycles unfold their meaning over time,.
+Exploring the issues allows us to identify the best method for predicting when moments of significance occur, as well as refining our practice of electional techniques and deepening our broader understanding of how astrological cycles unfold their meaning over time.

-In this session, we will look at several methods used by ancient and medieval astrologers to interpret beforehand the content of a question or consultation - and in some cases, to predict the outcome of the question from that chart, or even to predict what is in a clients hand.
-Using translations from Hermes, Mashaallah, Hephaistion of Thebes, and Abu Mashars student Shadhan, we will examine actual charts to see how consultation charts and thought-interpretation played an important role in early horary.
+In this talk, we will look at several methods used by ancient and medieval astrologers to interpret beforehand the content of a question or consultation - and in some cases, to predict the outcome of the question from that chart, or even to predict what is in a clients hand.
+Using translations from Hermes, Masha'allah, Hephaistion of Thebes, and Abu Ma'shar's student Shadhan, we will examine actual charts to see how consultation charts and thought-interpretation played an important role in early horary.

 Lunch - 12:30-2:00 pm (included with registration)